Xilinx/VVAS/main/source/docs/common/common_plugins.rst

 VVAS Inference Meta Data
 =====================================

 This section covers details about inference meta data structure used to store meta data.
-For more details, refer to :doc:`VVAS Inference Meta Data <A-IVAS-Inference-Metadata>`
+For more details, refer to :doc:`VVAS Inference Meta Data <A-VVAS-Inference-Metadata>`